la10736/rstest/README.md

 # Fixture-based test framework for Rust

 `rstest` uses procedural macros to help you on writing fixtures and table-based tests.
 To use it, add the following lines to your `Cargo.toml` file:

 ```
 [dev-dependencies]
 rstest = "0.5"
 ```

 The core idea is that you can inject your test dependency by pass them as your test arguments.

-In follow example you define a `fixture` and then use it in two tests:
+In follow example you define a `fixture` and then use it in two tests by simply indicate it as argument:

 ```rust
 use rstest::*;